andriikushch/password-storage/README.md

 ```
 go run main.go -h
+  -g	add new account with random password
-  -a add new username:password
+  -ac   add new username:password
+  -d	delete password for account
   -g	copy to clip board password for account
   -l	list of stored accounts
-  -d delete password for account
 ```